-2010B Bonds. \$10,855,000 Lake Elsinore Public Financing Authority Tax Allocation Revenue Bonds (1995 Series A Refunding), 2010 Series B, currently outstanding in the aggregate principal amount of \$\\\\\\, with a scheduled final maturity date of September 1, 2025 (the "2010B Bonds").
-The Authority used the proceeds of the 2010B Bonds to make a loan to the Former Agency in the original principal amount of \$10,855,000 (the "2010B Loan"), the repayment of which was secured by tax increment revenues derived from the Housing Fund maintained with respect to each of Project Area I, Project Area II and Project Area III.
+2019B Bonds.
+Successor Agency of the Redevelopment Agency of the City of Lake Elsinore Tax Allocation Refunding Bonds, Series 2019B (Housing Set-Aside), currently outstanding in the aggregate principal amount \$3,400,000, with a scheduled final maturity date of September 1, 2025 (the "2019B Bonds").
+The Agency used the proceed of the 2019B Bonds to prepay certain obligations of the Former Agency, the repayment of which was secured by tax increment revenues derived from the Housing Fund maintained with respect to each of Project Area I, Project Area II and Project Area III.
+Debt service on the 2019B Bonds is secured by tax increment revenues derived from the Housing Fund maintained with respect to each of Project Area II and Project Area III.